mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-library.md

 There are two CSS files in the library:
 * 5250.css - defines types to be used while rendering 5250 streams.
-* expo.css - defines types to be used for Nomad Migrated Display Pages.
+* expo.css - defines types to be used for Migrated Display Pages.

 Web Technology:
 * Javascript is implemented using [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)